Robbbo-T/Robbbo-T-LEGACY/README.md

 * **Issues & Roadmap:** use GitHub Issues/Projects in the public repositories.
 * **Speaking/Advisory:** via LinkedIn.
 * **Licensing:** unless otherwise specified, MIT for code; documentation under CC BY‑SA 4.0.

+## Conclusion

+This is intentionally not a vanity portfolio.
+It is a **manifesto plus blueprint**: standards‑first architecture, risk‑aware design, and a live evidence thread that makes innovation certifiable.
+The same rigor that convinces auditors also convinces engineers and investors.

 ---